• Skip to primary navigation

 • ground cinnamon

 Easy Prep.
 Preheat oven to 375° and use about 4 tablespoon of butter to heavily coat the bottom and halfway up the sides of a 10 inch cast iron skillet.
+(If you don’t have a skillet, then a baking dish can be used. )

 Simple Crumble Crust.
-Use a fork to stir together egg, sugar, and flour in a medium bowl until the mixture resembles wet sand.
+Use a fork to stir together egg, sugar, and flour in a medium bowl until the dough mixture resembles wet sand.
 Sprinkle your “crumbly crust” evenly over the berries.

 Almost any other frozen or fresh berry is scrumptious in this recipe too!
 Some of our summer favorites include strawberries and blueberries.
 On the other hand, an equal mix of blackberries, blueberries and raspberries makes a berry-licious cobbler that’s hard to forget!